BOSTON (CBS) – The potholes of life have a way of messing up the best laid plans for a comfortable retirement.

-- Inflation: You may be living on a fixed income in retirement and it becomes very hard to maintain your life style.
+- Inflation: You may be living on a fixed income in retirement and it becomes very hard to maintain your life style as the cost of the goods and services you use increase.
 Some retirees do have to choose between meds or groceries.

-- Illness and Disability: We can do some planning by making sure we have enough dollars saved for retirement and we have good health care insurance.
-And we, of course, take good care of ourselves.
+- Illness and disability: You can do some planning by making sure you have enough dollars saved for retirement and have good health care insurance.
+And, of course, take good care of yourself.

-- Children & Grandchildren: Our children are like boomerangs, they come home and sometimes they come back with kids of their own.
-And sometimes they leave without taking the grandkids with them.
-According to AARP 12% of grandparents are raising their grandkids and another 25% are full-time care takers of the grandkids.
+- Children & grandchildren: Our children are like boomerangs, they come home and sometimes they come back with kids of their own.
+And sometimes they leave without taking their kids with them.
+According to AARP,11% of grandparents are raising their grandkids and one in six are full-time care takers of the grandkids.